The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

 Where To Stay in Dusseldorf, Germany

-That said, there are plenty of choices of hotels in Dusseldorf, Germany city center.
-Visitors looking for a luxury stay might want to book a room at the fabulous Capella Breidenbacher Hof or the highly rated Hotel Favor.
+There are many choices of hotels in the city center.
+Those looking for a luxury stay might want to book a room at the fabulous Capella Breidenbacher Hof or the highly rated Hotel Favor.

-For something a little more affordable that is still near the center, Hotel Lindenhof offers rooms for less than 100 euros per night.
-Although, we recommend booking in advance!
+For something more affordable that is still near the center, Hotel Lindenhof gets solid reviews and is well-priced.

 Start your search for the best hotels at the best prices on Booking.com!